You Are About to Disappear

 “The most basic misunderstanding of Einstein’s relativity theory underlying this article is that the author does not seem to know that Minkowski spacetime is the vacuum solution to the field equations of the general theory of relativity, implying that Minkowski spacetime cannot contain matter, observers and the like.
 But the author’s article is about a Minkowski spacetime that is posited as containing matter, motion, observers, etc., and the author is attempting to derive conclusions about space and time from this self-contradictory assumption (viz., that there is matter, motion, observers, etc. in a universe whose metric, line element and symmetry group [the Poincare group] precludes the presence of matter, motion, observers, etc.”

-Fine.
-(Well, not fine: I am not just an “author” to be reviewed, dear professor, but the great magician Harry Foudini, as I already announced in the preface; and you will disappear, nonetheless, for all your laudable efforts.)
-However, the professor missed a tiny yet crucial detail: although general relativity requires Friedman’s solution to the 10 field equations, we, humble human beings, live in a world that is a special case of the general one.
-I don’t know if the professor noticed it, but we don’t walk on the surface of a neutron star, nor do we navigate in the vicinity of a black hole.
-Our world is essentially devoid of mass and energy, at least of the amount of mass–energy that would make spacetime truly (perceptibly) curved, and Friedman’s generalized solution relevant and indispensable in human cognition.
-Thus, given the parameters of the world in which we evolved, Minkowski spacetime is still relevant, because that is the spacetime that we experience, to an excellent approximation (although, as discussed earlier, we perceive it as an even simpler one: as Euclidean 3-d space+time).
-The vacuum solution to the field equations of general relativity is precisely what gives rise to our cognition; and it is the reason why Einstein arrived first at special relativity with its Minkowskian spacetime: because that’s what we get under the simplifying assumption that there isn’t much mass around, and thus that spacetime is not curved.
+It means that we human observers, with the negligible masses of our environment, live in a world that’s a special case of the general one.
+We don’t walk on the surface of a neutron star, nor do we navigate in the vicinity of a black hole.
+Our world is essentially flat, devoid of mass and energy, at least of the amount of mass–energy that would make space-time truly (perceptibly) curved, and Friedman’s generalized solution relevant and indispensable in human cognition.
+Thus, given the parameters of the world in which we evolved, Minkowski space-time is still the space-time of our environment to an excellent approximation (although, as discussed earlier, we perceive it as an even simpler one: as Euclidean 3-d space + time).
+The vacuum solution to the field equations of general relativity is precisely what gives rise to our cognition; and it is the reason why Einstein arrived first at special relativity with its Minkowskian space-time: because that’s what we get under the assumption that there isn’t much mass around, and thus that space-time is locally not curved.
 General relativity might be “more correct” than the special one, but it is not particularly helpful in explaining our perceptual and other cognitive properties.
-In a sense, general relativity is an overkill for cognition, “too much” for us, humble human beings — in a way reminiscent of the one in which quantum mechanics is too remote from our ordinary experience (read this article of mine on that subject).
+In a sense, general relativity is an overkill for cognition, “too much” for us, tiny human observers — in a way reminiscent of the one in which quantum mechanics is too remote from our ordinary experience (read this article of mine on that subject).

 3. Another reader’s objection was based on more philosophical grounds.
 The reader thought: so what if it is possible to unify time and space, eliminating the temporal properties of time; that it is possible does not imply that it has to be thus.
 I might have shown that the flow of time can possibly be a cognitive illusion, but this does not make it an illusion.
 It could still be the case, according to that reader’s opinion, that the flow of time is real (i.e., we are 3-d spatial beings who are presented with events of the future, time-slice after time-slice), and that the cognitive illusion suggested in this text is a mere curiosity: a possibility, but not the reality.